varun-gangadharan/statistics-for-strava/README.md

 ## 💡 Feature request?

-For any feedback, help or feature requests, please [open a new issue](https://github.com/robiningelbrecht/strava-statistics/issues/new/choose)
+For any feedback, help or feature requests, please [open a new issue](https://github.com/robiningelbrecht/strava-statistics/issues/new/choose).
+Before you do, please read [the wiki](https://github.com/robiningelbrecht/strava-statistics/wiki).
+The question you have might be answered over there.